-Nassau, the capital of The Bahamas, is known for its beaches, history, and local culture.
+Nassau, the capital of The Bahamas, is known for its beaches, history, and culture.
 As the city grows into a hub for tourism and international business, its location and workforce offer opportunities for investment and economic growth.
-The new embassy serve as a physical representation of s the significant relationship between the United States, The Bahamas, and the Caribbean region, reflecting a strong partnership that impacts trade, security, cultural exchange, and environmental cooperation.

 Located in downtown Nassau, the new U.S. embassy is situated amid key tourist and civic destinations.

-The compound features a five-story office building with support amenities that will enhance and expand diplomacy in the Bahamas.
+The project features a five-story office building with support amenities that will enhance and expand diplomacy in the Bahamas, making the United States safer, stronger, and more prosperous.

 Project Overview